klml/drfrederson/source/admin.md

 ## Editing

-You can edit all pages in the ''source/'' directory or with this webeditor.
+You can edit all pages in the ''source/'' directory or with the webeditor.
 If you use this site in an public area like your webserver and not in a secure environment on your computer or intranet, you have to get authorizised via htaccess for the JavaScript based edit functionality.
-After the request for auth you will find on every page an editbutton.
+After activate editmode you will find an editbutton on the bottom of every page.

-<input type="checkbox" name="requestauth"  id="requestauth" value="requestauth" > Request Auth
+Editmode <input type="checkbox" name="requestauth"  id="requestauth" value="requestauth" >

 ## Create new pages